2i2c-org/team-compass/projects/managed-hubs/support.md

   This helps us explain what went wrong, and directs actions to avoid the incident in the future.
 Its goal is to identify improvements to process, technology, and team dynamics that can avoid incidents like this in the future.
 It is **not** meant to point fingers at anybody and care should be taken to avoid making it seem like any one person is at fault[^post-mortems].
 ```

-[^1]: See the [Google SRE post-mortem culture](https://sre.google/sre-book/postmortem-culture/) and the [Blameless guide to post-mortems](https://www.blameless.com/sre/what-are-blameless-postmortems-do-they-work-how) for some guidelines.
+[^post-mortems]: See the [Google SRE post-mortem culture](https://sre.google/sre-book/postmortem-culture/) and the [Blameless guide to post-mortems](https://www.blameless.com/sre/what-are-blameless-postmortems-do-they-work-how) for some guidelines.

 ## Support team structure